deankoch/UYRW_data/markdown/demo_rswat_docs.md

     ## 10 result(s) in file(s) snow.sno

     ##       name     file pstart                                                     description
     ## 1    title snow.sno    176 The first line is reserved for user comments.
-This line is not process...
+This line is n...
     ## 2     name snow.sno    176                                     Name of the snow parameters
     ## 3  falltmp snow.sno    176 Snowfall temperature (ºC).
-Mean air temperature at which precipitation...
+Mean air temperature at which pre...
     ## 4  melttmp snow.sno    176 Snow melt base temperature (ºC).
-The snow pack will not melt until the...
+The snow pack will not melt...
     ## 5   meltmx snow.sno    177 Melt factor for snow on June 21 (mm H2O/ºC-day).
-If the watershed is i...
+If the wate...
     ## 6   meltmn snow.sno    178 Melt factor for snow on December 21 (mm H2O/ºC-day).
-If the watershed ...
+If the ...
     ## 7     timp snow.sno    178 Snow pack temperature lag factor.
-The influence of the previous day’s ...
+The influence of the previ...
     ## 8    covmx snow.sno    178                             Minimum snow water content (mm H20)
     ## 9    cov50 snow.sno    178                                               Fraction of COVMX
     ## 10 init_mm snow.sno    178               Initial snow water content at start of simulation

 Longer definitions are clipped (they end with ‘…’) so that they can fit cleanly into an R console printout of a dataframe (similar to